 - Protection from resins in the decking that can be damaging the asphalt shingles

 - Vapor protection

 - Temporary protection in the event of storm damage

 If you are on a tight budget the best choice for your roof might be 15# felt.
 Felt has been used for generations in Atlanta and has served its purpose well.
 Is there a better solution than felt for most roofs?
-Sure there is, but felt is a great choice.
-Also felts offer a great fire rating and are slow to burn.
+Sure, but felt is a great choice.
+Felts also offer a great fire rating and are slow to burn.

-One of the main barriers to using synthetic underlayment for roofing contractors is the cost is higher per sq. ft. than traditional felt.
+One of the main barriers to using synthetic underlayment for roofing contractors is the cost is higher per square foot than traditional felt.
 However, companies such as Interwrap have recently introduced new products that offer great durability and competitive prices.
-Some of the major benefits to synthetic underlayment are:
+Some of the major benefits to synthetic underlayment are that it is: